I3ab/DF2RQ/README.md

 **News:**

-* Our paper is still in submission and more detailed files will be realsed after it is accepted.
+* Our paper is still under review, the code will be uploaded gradually, and all detailed files will be released after paper acceptance.

 ## Installation